-This product is labeled with the CE Mark in accordance with the applicable European Directives, notably RoHS Directive 2011/65/EU, Radio Equipment and Telecommunications Terminal Directive 1999/5/EC,

-Ecodesign Directive 2009/125/EC (ErP) and the related implementing measures.
+This product is labelled with the CE Mark in accordance with the related European Directives, notably RoHS Directive 2011/65/EU and Electromagnetic Compatibility Directive 2004/108/EC for the notebook and the electronic accessories including the supplied power adapter, the Radio Equipment and Telecommunications Terminal Equipment Directive 1999/5/EC in case of implemented telecommunication accessories and the Low Voltage Directive 2006/95/EC for the supplied power adapter.
+Furthermore the product complies with the Ecodesign Directive 2009/125/EC (ErP) and its related implementing measures.